 Last week, I had a trial lawyers’ conference at Hawks Cay resort on Duck Key, and it was awesome.
 Possibly the best “total package” travel destination I’ve visited (Hawaii and Europe require long flights, y’all!).

 My bride and I flew down early Tuesday morning and boarded our bitchin’ black convertible Camaro at the Miami airport.
 My first experience operating a convertible!
-It only took, like, 45 minutes to get the top to go down (click the small icon in the upper left corner to unmute the sound).
+It only took, like, 45 minutes to get the top to go down.

 We stopped for lunch at the Key Largo Conch House and started zipping down the highway toward our key.
 We checked in, deposited suitcases, and then decided to enjoy the pretty weather and the convertible and go ahead and drive to Key West, about 1.5 hours south of us.
 A few seconds after we started driving the 7 Mile Bridge, it started sprinkling.
 Of course, this bridge has no shoulder, and stopping isn’t allowed, so I drove faster, figuring the wind would push the rain drops over our bare heads and onto the trunk, but then it started REALLY raining–pouring, even–and we got really, really wet.
 As did the car.
 The 7 Mile Bridge felt a lot like a 47.5 Mile Bridge when it included blinding sheets of rain pelting our faces and filling the car with water.

 Eventually, I could pull over and put the top back up.
 We made it to Key West in time to watch the sunset, which is–I hear–the thing one must do in Key West.